Carbon neutrality

 The transport sector is the main source of greenhouse gas (GHG) emissions, accounting for around 23% of the global total, according to figures from the International Energy Agency.
 Over two-thirds of these emissions are generated by road transport, and more than half by private cars.
 It is therefore essential for the automotive sector to make the transition to low-carbon mobility.

 We were the first full-line manufacturer to switch to all-electric vehicles.
-With almost 700,000 electric vehicles on the road since the launch of the first ZOE over 15 years ago, we are making a significant contribution to lower emissions.
+With almost 1.2 million electric vehicles sold on the road since the launch of the first ZOE over 15 years ago, we are making a significant contribution to lower emissions.
 Looking beyond the tailpipe, we have put in place a decarbonisation plan that is implemented not only in our plants, but also upstream with suppliers, and downstream with the large-scale organisation of reconditioning, dismantling and recycling for end-of-life vehicles and batteries.
 As part of a 360° approach, we are present throughout the vehicle life cycle, from cradle to grave.

 Our climate strategy aims to be both exemplary and useful for the entire industry.